Vaccine czar Taro Kono tops opinion poll to be Japan's next leader

 Suga, who has seen his approval rating plummet to record lows in media polls, said Friday that he would not run in the upcoming LDP leadership race.

-On his decision to step down as prime minister, 56.7% said his resignation is a matter of course, with 56.3% voicing disapproval of his government’s COVID-19 response since he took office in September last year.
+On his decision to step down as prime minister, 56.7% said his resignation was expected, with 56.3% voicing disapproval of his government’s COVID-19 response since he took office in September last year.

+As for the Tokyo Paralympics that ended on Sunday, an overwhelming majority were supportive of holding the event despite the capital remaining under a COVID-19 state of emergency, with 69.8% saying they were glad the games were held as scheduled and 26.3% believing otherwise.

+An equally large portion of the respondents said that the event has been beneficial for society at large, as 67.1% said they think it will help foster unity.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.